Anuttarāṣṭikā

 sarvādvaitapadasya vismṛtanidheḥ prāptiḥ prakāśodayaḥ || 4 ||

-’Ānanda’ or ’Bliss’ (ānandaḥ) here (atra) is not (na) like the pleasure of getting drunk on wine or (possessing) wealth (vitta-madya-mada-vat), but also not (na…eva) like (the pleasure of) sexual intercourse --lit. contact with a woman with well-rounded limbs-- (aṅganā-saṅgavat).
-(And) ’Prakāśodayaḥ’ or ’The Rising of Light’ (prakāśa-udayaḥ) is not at all (na…eva) like the (rising of the) multitude of rays created by a lamp, by the Sun (or) by the Moon (dīpa-arka-indu-kṛta-prabhā-prakaravat).
+’Ānanda’ or ’Bliss’ (ānandaḥ) here (atra) is not (na) like the pleasure of getting drunk on wine or possessing wealth (vitta-madya-mada-vat), but also not (na…eva) like the pleasure of sexual intercourse (aṅganā-saṅgavat).
+(And) ’Prakāśodayaḥ’ or ’the Emergence of Light’ (prakāśa-udayaḥ) is not at all (na…eva) like the (rising of the) multitude of rays created by a lamp, by the Sun (or) by the Moon (dīpa-arka-indu-kṛta-prabhā-prakaravat).
 Happiness --i.e. Bliss-- (here) (harṣaḥ) rises from the ’Joy of being Liberated from created duality or differentiation’ (saṃbhṛta-bheda-mukti-sukha-bhūḥ) (that is) like ’getting rid of a weight (on one’s back)’ (bhāra-avatāra-upamaḥ).
-(Hence,) ’the Rising of Light’ (prakāśa-udayaḥ) is ’to recover (prāptiḥ) the forgotten Treasure (vismṛta-nidheḥ) of the State of Perfect Non-duality’ (sarva-advaita-padasya). || 4 ||
+(Hence,) ’the Emergence of Light’ (prakāśa-udayaḥ) is ’to recover (prāptiḥ) the forgotten Treasure (vismṛta-nidheḥ) of the State of Perfect Non-duality’ (sarva-advaita-padasya). || 4 ||

 रागद्वेषसुखासुखोदयलयाहङ्कारदैन्यादयो